gillian-guide/gillian-guide.github.io/docs/essential-modding/index.en.md

-title: Getting Started
+title: What's in this section?
-description: Get started with modding GTA IV!
+description: Get essential must-use mods for your GTA IV install
 hide: footer
 # What's in this section?
 You'll find mods that I think are essential for any GTA IV installation, along with instructions on how to install and configure them.

-# Ultimate ASI Loader
-You must have Ultimate ASI Loader installed for `.asi` mods to work.
+Everything in this section requires [Ultimate ASI Loader](../mod-dependencies/#ultimate-asi-loader)